link to ringley website

 Rents Rise Across the UK and Social Housing

 Rents in the private rental sector have been rising steadily.
 The Office for National Statistics reported a 4.7% increase in private rental prices in the year leading up to February 2023.
 Rents are rising not just in the private sector, but also in social housing.
-The Social Housing Action Campaign has called for a rent and servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge freeze for 2023/24.
+The Social Housing Action Campaign has called for a rent and servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge freeze for 2023/24.
 The Government intervened with a rent cap, limiting increases to 7% instead of the expected 11%.

 Why UK Rents Remain High